 This is a basic Accounting course and not intended for Accounting program majors.
 The learner applies the skills necessary to achieve an understanding of the fiscal/monetary aspects of business.
 Each learner will demonstrate application of business types, cycles, forecasting, budgeting, expense control, and financial statement interpretation relevant to the supervisor as a non-accountant.

-Prerequisite(s): 101-111 Accounting I.
+Prerequisite(s): (101-111 Accounting I or 101-105 Accounting, Intro to).

-101-190 QuickBooks Accounting